Phles/PhlesOSPlayground/README.md

 ### Overview of Make Commands:
 _make install_ : Builds the OS binary(phleskernel.bin) and places it in /boot directory

 _make installAll_: Builds the OS binary and places it both in /boot and in the same directory on partition 1 of sdb(/dev/sdb1).
-It assumes a directory named mount is one folder above the OS folder.
+It assumes a directory named mount is one folder above the project folder.

 _make run_: runs qemu using the /dev/sdb drive